 My intent here is to focus as exclusively as possible on the practical function and application of bipolar transistors, rather than to explore the quantum world of semiconductor theory.
 Discussions of holes and electrons are better left to another chapter in my opinion.
 Here I want to explore how to use these components, not analyze their intimate internal details.
 I don’t mean to downplay the importance of understanding semiconductor physics, but sometimes an intense focus on solid-state physics detracts from understanding these devices’ functions on a component level.
 In taking this approach, however, I assume that the reader possesses a certain minimum knowledge of semiconductors: the difference between “P” and “N” doped semiconductors, the functional characteristics of a PN (diode) junction, and the meanings of the terms “reverse biased” and “forward biased.”
 If these concepts are unclear to you, it is best to refer to earlier chapters in this book before proceeding with this one.

-A bipolar transistor consists of a three-layer “sandwich” of doped (extrinsic) semiconductor materials, either P-N-P in Figure below(b) or N-P-N at (d).
+A bipolar transistor consists of a three-layer “sandwich” of doped (extrinsic) semiconductor materials, (a and c) either P-N-P or N-P-N (b and c ).
 Each layer forming the transistor has a specific name, and each layer is provided with a wire contact for connection to a circuit.
-The schematic symbols are shown in Figure below(a) and (d).
+The schematic symbols are shown in the figure (a) and (c).

 The functional difference between a PNP transistor and an NPN transistor is the proper biasing (polarity) of the junctions when operating.
-For any given state of operation, the current directions and voltage polarities for each kind of transistor are exactly opposite each other.

-Bipolar transistors are called bipolar because the main flow of electrons through them takes place in two types of semiconductor material: P and N, as the main current goes from emitter to collector (or vice versa).
+Bipolar transistors are called bipolar because the main flow of current through them takes place in two types of semiconductor material: P and N, as the main current goes from emitter to collector (or vice versa).
 In other words, two types of charge carriers—electrons and holes—comprise this main current through the transistor.

-As you can see, the controlling current and the controlled current always mesh together through the emitter wire, and their electrons always flow against the direction of the transistor’s arrow.
+As you can see, the controlling current and the controlled current always mesh together through the emitter wire, and their currents flow in the direction of the transistor’s arrow.
 This is the first and foremost rule in the use of transistors: all currents must be going in the proper directions for the device to work as a current regulator.
 The small, controlling current is usually referred to simply as the base current because it is the only current that goes through the base wire of the transistor.
 Conversely, the large, controlled current is referred to as the collector current because it is the only current that goes through the collector wire.
 The emitter current is the sum of the base and collector currents, in compliance with Kirchhoff’s Current Law.